 TECH 202 - Design Processes (3)

 This class introduces design processes necessary for problem solving and production in a technological society.
 Emphasis is placed on the design sequence, processes, and techniques for sketching, modeling, prototyping, and CAD.
+This is a Writing in the Discipline (WID) course.
 4 contact hours.

 Offered: Fall.